bensalem14/Algerian-Traditional-Foods-Database/README.md

 # Algerian-Traditional-Foods-Database
-A small Algerian database for some of the local traditional dishes,sweets,starters and drinks specificly from Blida. the database is intended for web apps featuring traditional Algerian foods with there ingredients ,ratings , steps , nutritional value .
+A small Algerian database for some of the local traditional dishes,sweets,starters and drinks specificly from Blida. the database is intended for web apps featuring traditional Algerian foods with there ingredients, ratings, steps, nutritional value .

 ## Tables
 **recette**